meilisearch/specifications/text/0061-error-format-and-definitions.md

 }
 ```

-- The `:reason` is inferred when the message is generated.
+- The `:reason` is inferred when the message is generated. e.g. `Permission denied`

 ---